What Makes for Great Women Only Tours

 even though it was privately owned.
 Because the guides were local, we got to do things like that.”

-In 2008, Robin Eisenberg went on her first women-only tour, a trip to Hungary and Prague.
+When Robin Eisenberg went on her first women-only tour, it was a trip to Hungary and Prague.
 For Eisenberg, who lives in Philadelphia, Pennsylvania, the variety of activities made the vacation special.

 “There was a nice mix of culture and food and relaxation…things that I thought appealed more to women than a mixed tour,” she says.